-WHEREAS, Lone Peak Youth Baseball, a 501 (3) c organization, has agreed to partner with the City to fund the restoration of the baseball fields.
+WHEREAS, Lone Peak Youth Baseball, a 501(c)(3) organization, has agreed to partner with the City to fund the restoration of the baseball fields.

-NOW THEREFORE, BE IT RESOLVED by the City Council of Alpine City as follows:
+Now Therefore, Be It Resolved by the City Council of Alpine City as follows:

-- 1. The Alpine City Council supports and approves the submittal of the 2024 Land and Water Conservation Fund application. - The Lone Peak Baseball 501 (3) c is committed to providing matching funds identified in the application up to \$140,000, with Alpine City contributing \$30,000 cash and a \$7,337 in kind contribution for a total match of \$177,337.
+- 1. The Alpine City Council supports, approves, and ratifies the submittal of the 2024 Land and Water Conservation Fund application. - 2.
+The Lone Peak Baseball 501(c)(3) is committed to providing matching funds identified in the application up to \$140,000, with Alpine City contributing an amount not to exceed \$48,500 cash and a \$7,337 in kind contribution for a total match of \$177,337.